ptpty/ptpty.github.io/index.md

 #### Case 2
 <hr>
 We fed the audio to both models, with pre-silence included.
-As depicted in the upper figure, we noticed that FiLM-TCN produced an unexpected low-frequency sound (0 Hz) throughout the entire audio.
+As depicted in the upper figure, we noticed that FiLM-TCN produced an unexpected zero-frequency sound (0 Hz) throughout the entire audio.
 Particularly, we can observe the artifact's impact during the preceding 2.5 seconds and the segment between 3.5 to 4 seconds.
 The proposed Hyper-GCN is free from such artifacts.
 <hr>
 ![Audio1](./assets/case_1/square.png 'Audio1')